openjournals/joss/docs/editing.md

 ### Starting the review

-Next, run the command `@whedon start review magic-word=bananas`.
-If you forget the magic word, `@whedon` will remind you.
+Next, run the command `@whedon start review`.
+If you haven't assigned an editor and reviewer, this command will fail and `@whedon` will tell you this.
 This will open the `REVIEW` issue, with prepared review checklists for each reviewer, and instructions.
 The editor should close the `PRE-REVIEW` issue, at this point, and move the conversation to the separate `REVIEW` issue.

 ## Review